-Here at HomeWarrantyReviews.com we deliver thousands of new, free-to-read, customer reviews and ratings of home warranty companies each year.
+Here at HomeWarrantyReviews.com we deliver thousands of new, free-to-read, customer reviews and ratings of home warranty companies each year, along with several Complaints.
 Best of all, we don’t charge companies or our website users anything for those reviews and ratings!
 Our service is still free after nearly a decade online, and we’re proud of that.
 Our readers have come to know us as a place where a home warranty shopper or customer can find what they need on the internet.
 Our reviews are objective, and though we do edit them to ensure that fake reviews or ones which lack value for readers don’t clutter up the website, we never make it possible for a home warranty company that is not keeping its promises to customers to cover that up by paying to have negative reviews hidden or removed.

 We keep things real here, and our readers can tell by the mix of positive and negative reviews for each company.
 And whether you’re posting a review in order to have your voice heard or shopping for a reliable home warranty company, the work we do here and the value we provide through our free service is immediately impacting tens of thousands of homeowners.
 Reviews are only part of the way in which we help our readers and the home warranty companies who keep the industry alive and growing.
 That’s what keeps us doing what we do.

 One of our lesser known services is our Complaint Resolution Program, and it not only serves customers in need of a way to resolve their negative experiences but also helps companies manage their online reputation, ensuring that the occasional mistake by one of their employees or contractors doesn’t result in a lost customer.

 The Complaint Resolution Program is extremely simple for both sides of the relationship between the home warranty company and the customer.
 There is absolutely no charge to use it, and there’s no obligation on the part of the company or the customer to use it.
 It’s the best of both worlds.
 But how does the Complaint Resolution Program, or CRP as it’s also called, work?